 I hope all is well with everyone.
 I have a question on behalf of a great friend of mine, who I'm very close to.

-My friend believes he may or may not have been sexually abuse as a child.
+My friend believes he may or may not have been sexually abused as a child.
 He does not remember for sure, but he knows that he was thinking of sex and started struggling with sins of the flesh at the age of twelve.
 He has had this deep ingrained habit accompanied by thoughts of sexual lust that, he says,

 are overpowering.
 He wants to leave the Catholic Church because he thinks he is in constant mortal sin.
 I told him that because of the habit and his psychological imbalances: